Skip to main content

 Click on the image to enlarge the map

-This tour starts at 2:00PM on Thursday, July 11, 2024 in Dublin.
+This tour starts at 3:00PM on Thursday, June 26, 2025 in Dublin.

-Please assure that your flight arrives before 12:00PM.
+Please assure that your flight arrives before 1:00PM.

-Day 1: Historical Walking Tour of Dublin
+Day 1: Arrivals, Historical Walking Tour of Dublin, Welcome Dinner

 Meals: Dinner